Meeting Time: November 16, 2023 at 1:30pm HST

 • Default_avatar

-Mike Po 10 months ago
+Mike Po about 1 year ago

 We read Bill 95 from inception.
 We know from the very beginning it was only for owner occupied properties.
 Many TVR owners jumped at the chance to support it without even reading the details.
 Giving Owner-Occupied properties tax breaks is the right things to do.
 Residents should be given special treatment and foreign speculative investors are free to change their designation to owner-occupied or long term rental.
 But they really like that TVR money and in the past few years, made it clear they do not even recognize ""resident communities" but rather want to change everything to a resort.
 Please take care of your residents and constituents that have lost their primary home.
 All the TBR people lost an investment property and are doing just fine in their primary home.
 Lahaina Shores and Puamana will be just fine.
 A shame they used to be primarily residential and they have been collecting absorbent fee's for renting those units for a long time.
 The are horrified at the though of residents in their property.
 They want wealthy mainlanders and have consistently rejected having full-time residents in the communities.
 TVR properties can continue to pay their established fair share.
 Residents and only residents should be considered for tex relief.
 As the bill was originally written.
 Do not let foreign investors shirk their tax duty.
 Pass this bill excluding TVR properties.
 They all thought they would get a free pass when they never even read the bill.
 Prior comments all all about support.
 They did not read it and it is not a new amendment.
 No benefits for the very people that have ruined our communities.
 You own multiple properties?
 Good for you but that makes you worse, not better.
 A shame if you have to sell to someone that will make your TVR a residence.
 We should find a way to reduce TVR's in Lahaina Shores as well.
 And Puamana.
 A home and an investment property are not the same, your "Home" is not your home.
 It is a business.
 Your home is elsewhere and is doing just fine.
 The RESIDENTS need this tax relief.
 Investment properties are not homes.
 They are businesses.
 And if you business did not burn down, pay your taxes and stop complaining.